blakefallow/Projects/README.md

 Would you like this script to remove them?
 ```

+The final step which syncs your local drives to the docker-machine takes several minutes.

 #### Install Bower and Gulp
 npm install bower -g
 npm install gulp -g